ankkrypt/ankkrypt.brave/README.md

 2. Each click increases your score.
 3. The game lasts **30 seconds** per session.
 4. Scores are saved in your browser's **local storage**.
-5. Optional: Send a crypto tip to continue playing via Brave Wallet.
+5. Optional: Send a crypto tip to continue playing via Brave Wallet or use direct transaction buttons for ETH and SOL.

 ---